FreedomChuks/octocat/README.md

   If API tier allows, pass `breed_ids=<id>` to avoid client-side filtering and optimize bandwidth.
 - **Offline caching**
   Layer in Room or SQLDelight for persisting pages, and serve from local DB when offline.
-- **End-to-end tests**
-  Add Compose UI tests to verify navigation and load-state UIs under various network scenarios.
-- **iOS/multiplatform**
-  Because the network/data layers are platform-agnostic, I could extract them into a Kotlin Multiplatform module and ship an iOS version with SwiftUI.